 So what special things did we pack?

-- Reef hooks (dive sites in Raja Ampat can have strong currents)
+- Reef hooks (dive sites in Raja Ampat can have pretty strong currents)

 - Seasickness tablets (I’m hopeless on boats)